 Even if you violate your probation in California, you might not go to jail.
 Minor “technical” violations may bring a lighter punishment than additional time behind bars.
 Because of the variety of potential outcomes for a probation violation, it is vital to work with an experienced probation violation criminal lawyer who can help you.

-So how many times can an individual violate probation in California?
-Technically, there is no limit, but the ability of the court to change the terms of probation in California falls under California PC 1203.3.
-This penal code allows the court to revoke, modify, change, or terminate probation.
+So, how many times can an individual violate probation in California?
+Technically, there is no limit, but the court’s ability to change the terms of probation in California falls under California PC 1203.3.
+That penal code allows the court to revoke, modify, change, or terminate probation.

 How Can a Criminal Defense Lawyer Help?